 NonFarm Payrolls

-Breaking: Nonfarm Payrolls increase by 178K in March
+Breaking: US Nonfarm Payrolls rise by 172K in May vs. 85K expected

-Breaking: Nonfarm Payrolls increase by 178K in March
+Breaking: US Nonfarm Payrolls rise by 172K in May vs. 85K expected

-NFP Actual, Consensus and Deviation PositiveUS Nonfarm Payrolls rose by 178,000 in March, following the 133,000 decrease recorded in February.
-This print came in above the market expectation for an increase of 60,000.
+NFP Actual, Consensus and Deviation PositiveUS Nonfarm Payrolls rose by 172,000 in May, following the 179,000 increase recorded in April.
+This print came in well above the market expectation for an increase of 85,000.

-Labor Force Participation Rate NeutralThe Labor Force Participation Rate edged lower to 61.9% in March from 62% in February.
+Labor Force Participation Rate NeutralThe Labor Force Participation Rate held steady at 61.8% in May, macthing the market expectation.

-Average Hourly EarningsNegativeAnnual wage inflation, as measured by the change in Average Hourly Earnings, rose to 3.5% from 3.8% in January.
+Average Hourly EarningsNeutralAnnual wage inflation, as measured by the change in Average Hourly Earnings, softened to 3.4% in May from 3.6% in April, as forecast.

-Initial Jobless Claims PositiveThe 4-week moving average of weekly Initial Jobless Claims was 207,750 in the week ending March 28, a decrease of 3,000 from the previous week’s revised average.
+Initial Jobless Claims NegativeThe 4-week moving average of weekly Initial Jobless Claims was 214,750 in the week ending May 30, an increase of 6,500 from the previous week’s revised average.

-Continuing Jobless Claims NegativeThe advance number for seasonally adjusted insured unemployment during the week ending March 21 was 1,841,000, an increase of 25,000 from the previous week's revised level.
+Continuing Jobless Claims NegativeThe advance number for seasonally adjusted insured unemployment during the week ending May 23 was 1,777,000, a decrease of 8,000 from the previous week's revised level.

-ISM Manufacturing PMI NeutralThe headline ISM Manufacturing PMI edged higher to 52.7 in March from 52.4 in February, while the Employment Index was little changed in the contraction territory at 48.7.
+ISM Manufacturing PMI NeutralThe headline ISM Manufacturing PMI rose to 54 in May from 52.7 in April.
+The Employment Index improved slightly to 48.4 from 46.4 but remained in the contraction territory.

-JOLTS Job Openings NeutralThe number of job openings in the US declined to 6.882 million in February from 7.24 million in January.
-The Job Openings figures for March will be released after the Nonfarm Payrolls data.
+JOLTS Job Openings NeutralThe number of job openings in the US rose sharply to 7.6 million in April from 6.88 million in March.
+Upcoming Nonfarm Payrolls data will be for May.

 Related content